mobslayer202/bedrock-agentcore-starter-toolkit/src/bedrock_agentcore_starter_toolkit/cli/import_agent/README.md

-# Programmatic Usage of Import Agent CLI
+# Usage of Import Agent CLI

-This document explains how to use the `import_agent` command programmatically without requiring user input via questionary.
+This document explains how to use the `import_agent` command.

-## Overview

-The `import_agent` command has been enhanced to accept command-line flags for all choices that were previously made via interactive prompts.
-This allows you to run the command programmatically in scripts or automation workflows.
+The workflow can be started with `agentcore import-agent`.
+Additionally, the following flags can be provided.

 ## Available Flags